Moonshine washing line

 They suit him fine.

 Typically a Comedy trope where characters, who are in need of new clothes, take spare garments from the next best clothesline.
-Bonus point if the scene involves a close-up on a pieces of clothing slowly moving across the screen as the clothesline is being pulled from one end.
+Bonus point if the scene involves a close-up on a piece of clothing slowly moving across the screen as the clothesline is being pulled from one end.
 Often the stolen clothes are the wrong size, intended for a person of the other gender, or both.